leon934/datathon2324/README.md

 ## Statistical Analysis
 Finally, the tool also performs statistical analysis and sees if specific columns have a correlation with the death of a patient.
 This step is done manually and the specific columns must be analyzed by a human to see if they are relevant to the prediction.
 Columns with bad correlation can be removed in the first step mentioned above.

+For example, when faced with data that a wide range, we decided to use a hyperbolic tangent function with some transformations in order to accurately provide our machine learning model with precise data.
+We also utilized R squared values in order to predict correlation between datapoints and effectively remove them in order to offer better data to our model.

 # Usage
 This tool is written in Python and requires the following libraries: